 We aim to provide high quality, appropriate and thoughtful design with much attention given to personal service.
 We consider each client, brief and site as a unique opportunity, and believe successful design will enhance people’s lives through the quality of their environment.
 We take great care with our client relationships, ensuring easy and clear communication throughout the process.

-Our clients are very important to us and many return and refer us to their colleagues and friends.
+Our clients are very important to us and many return, and refer us to their colleagues and friends.
 We strive to not only meet our clients’ needs but to exceed their expectations.
-We encourage our clients to be involved in the process throughout their project and work very hard to ensure communication and a good working relationship is facilitated at every stage.
+We encourage our clients to be involved in the process throughout their project and work to ensure that clear communication and a good working relationship is facilitated at every stage.

-Project size and selection of materials and fixtures and fittings directly relate to the project budget and we advise and work with our clients to realistically define these choices and decisions.
+Project size expectation and selection of materials, fixtures and fittings directly influence the project budget and we advise and work with our clients to realistically define these choices and decisions.
 Where budget constraints are of concern, we do recommend an estimate of costs from a Quantity Surveyor at preliminary design stage, so adjustments, if needed, can be made to the design and/or brief.

 M.Arch(prof) 2016, BAS 2013

 Lisa graduated in 2016 with a master’s degree in architecture from Victoria University of Wellington.

 Lisa brings to our team a keen intellect and excellent organisational and written communication skills.
 She is proficient in several software packages including ArchiCAD, SketchUp, Photoshop, Illustrator and Revit, and shares a common passion in our office for hand-drawing at the design stages of a project.